DomRuff/OnMa-RestAPI/README.md

 - **Input validation**: DTOs can ensure proper data validation before interacting with the database.

 ### Example User Service

+An example of how the service class utilizes Requests and Response classes, rather than relying on the original mode.
+Full service classes can be found in the `service` folder.
 ```java
 public class UserService {
   public void createUser(UserRequest userRequest) {...}